AugurProject/augur/docs/dev-local-non-linking.md

 # Augur | Non-Linking Local Node Configuration

 This is for developers already familiar with the code repositories and want to run everything local without linking to augur.js.
-This is the easist and fastest way to spin up augur client using local augur-node on populated docker image.
+This is the easiest and fastest way to spin up augur client using local augur-node on populated docker image.

 ## Requirements